mfinelli/cmsc-421-project-1/clojure-intro.md

     user=> (require 'clojure.core.logic)
     nil

 Writing Clojure
 ---------------

 Most experienced Clojurians use Emacs (clojure-mode) or Vim (vim-clojure-static, which ships with Vim versions 7.3.803 and later).
 Other popular text editors include Sublime Text and Textmate.

 LISP programming is *much* easier with good text editor support.
 You may also want to consider installing a rainbow parentheses plugin for your editor.

+Clojure source files have a .clj extension.
+You can read and evaluate a source file in the repl with

+    user=> (load-file "source_file.clj")

 Understanding Clojure
 ---------------------